Jeunard19/LatestTwitterFeed/README.md

 Welcome,

-Just clone this git and run it.
+Just clone this repo and run it.